-David McDiarmid (1952–1995) was an Australian artist, designer and activist, recognised for his prominent and sustained artistic engagement in issues relating to queer identity and history.
+David McDiarmid (1952–1995) was an Australian artist, designer and activist, recognised for his prominent and sustained artistic engagement with issues relating to queer identity and history.
 Rainbow Aphorisms are a series of printed multiples, produced from 1993 until the artist’s death in 1995 of AIDS–related illnesses.
-McDiarmid produced these works in response to his own, and his community’s, experience of the AIDS crisis, and the multiple forms of devastations it manifests –political, emotional, intellectual and medical.
+McDiarmid produced these works in response to his own, and his community’s, experience of the AIDS crisis, and the multiple forms of devastations it manifests–from the political and emotional, to the intellectual and medical.

 “I wanted to express myself and I wanted to respond to what was going on and I wanted to reach a gay male audience.
 I wanted to express very complex emotions and I didn’t know how to do it … I was in a bit of a dilemma.
 I thought, well, how can I get across these complex messages.
 I didn’t think it was simply a matter of saying gay is good.” – David McDiarmid, 1992.

-In the Rainbow Aphorisms’ series, the artist was fascinated by the power of the aphorism to contain a whole conceptual and cultural world.
-Bold san–serif texts are superimposed on a ground of full spectrum rainbow colours – referencing Gilbert Baker’s rainbow flag (1978) – “GIRLFRIEND, LIGHT AND SHADOWS”, “HONEY HAVE YOU GOT IT”, “I’M TOO SEXY FOR MY T–CELLS” – McDiarmid’s pithy textual observations are used to evoke the coded world of gay male subcultures in large western cities.
-The works employ an encoded camp and hip sensibility to convey ferociously witty messages, foregrounded by sugary colours.
-Whilst some works reference the virulence of tabloid newspapers responses to AIDS and become ironic statements, others are poignant and melancholic observations of the devastating effects of the disease.
+In the Rainbow Aphorisms’ series, the artist was fascinated by the power of the aphorism to express a whole conceptual and cultural world.
+Bold san–serif texts are superimposed onto a ground of full spectrum rainbow colours–referencing Gilbert Baker’s rainbow flag (1978).
+“GIRLFRIEND, LIGHT AND SHADOWS”, “HONEY HAVE YOU GOT IT”, “I’M TOO SEXY FOR MY T–CELLS”–McDiarmid’s pithy textual observations are used to evoke the coded world of gay male subcultures in large western cities.
+Between the ferociously witty messages and the sugary bright colours, the works are encoded with a sensibility both camp and hip.
+Although the text is easy to read, the aphorisms are far from simple–some works ironically reference the virulence of tabloid responses to AIDS, while others offer poignant and melancholic observations of the devastating effects of the disease.

 This is the first solo institutional presentation of McDiarmid’s work in the UK, and the inaugural project in the Clapham Public Real Programme delivered by Studio Voltaire in partnership with This is Clapham.
 The project has been mounted with the support and involvement of the David McDiarmid Estate, Sydney.